mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 For gradient thresholds, the code includes a function called `grad_thresh`.
 First, I converted the image into grayscale `cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)`.
 Note that if you are using `cv2.imread`, you should use `cv2.COLOR_BGR2GRAY`.
-But is you are using `matplotlib.image.imread`, you shoud use `cv2.COLOR_BGR2GRAY`.
+But is you are using `matplotlib.image.imread`, you should use `cv2.COLOR_BGR2GRAY`.
-Then, I took the derivative in x direction, using `cv2.Sobel` (Why?
+Then, I took the derivative in the x direction, using `cv2.Sobel` (Why?
 Because vertical lines can be detected better using gradient in the horizontal direction).
 Then, I scaled its magnitude into 8bit `255*np.absolute(sobelx)/np.max(abs_sobelx)`, and conervetd to `np.unit8`.
-At the end, to generate the binary mage, I used `np.zeros_like`, and applied the threshhold.
+In the end, to generate the binary mage, I used `np.zeros_like`, and applied the threshold.

 For color threshhold, the code includes a function called `color_thresh`.
 I used HLS colorspace using `cv2.cvtColor(img, cv2.COLOR_BGR2HLS)`.
 (Why? because yellow and white colors can be detected well in S space).
-Then, I created the binary image `np.zeros_like`, and applied the threshhold on S channel.
+Then, I created the binary image `np.zeros_like`, and applied the threshold on the S channel.

-At the end, I have combined the two binary threshholds, and here is an example of my output for this step.
+In the end, I have combined the two binary thresholds, and here is an example of my output for this step.

 <p align="center">  <img width="460/1.5" height="300/1.5" src="./output_images/combined_binary.png"></p>